Skip to content

 Then Claude Code and I built all of them before submitting to the App Store.

 Journal prompts.
 After carrying a thought, a quiet single-line text field appears: “What did this bring up?”
 No multi-line editor.
 No character count.
 Just a small space for a few words.
-Your journal entries appear below each carried card in your Collection, giving it a depth that surprised even me.
+Your entries appear below each carried card in your Collection, giving it a depth that surprised even me.

 Monthly reflections.
 On the first open of each new month, a full-screen reflection appears.
 A heatmap of which days you showed up.
 A breakdown of which categories resonated most.
-Your longest thread.
+Your longest Thread.
 “Here’s what you noticed this month.”
 Not a report card.
 A mirror.

 Community signals.
 After you act on a card, a quiet line appears: “73% of readers carried this thought today.”
 Anonymous.
 No names, no profiles, no social features.
 Just a number that tells you other people are pausing too.
 You can turn it off in Settings.